The Norman’s left their mark

 If you enjoy a steak, this is the place to go, the Prime Restaurant located in Tombland.
 You cook your own steak on a piece of volcanic rock.

-It’s worth booking with Prime – we walking in on a Monday evening, and we were lucky.
+It's worth booking with Prime Restaurant in advance.
+We walked in on a Monday evening, and we were lucky.

-With the tasting menu at the Maids Head Hotel you need to book in advance.
+With the tasting menu at the Wine Press you need to book in advance.

 Where we had, a pit stop